Mah Laqa Bai

 and philanthropist based in Hyderabad.
 In 1824, she became the first female poet to have a diwan (collection of poems) of her work, a compilation of Urdu Ghazals named Gulzar-e-Mahlaqa, published posthumously.
 She lived in a period when Dakhini (a version of Urdu) was making its transition into the highly Persianized Urdu.
 Her literary contributions provide insight into such linguistic transformations in southern India.

-Mah Laqa Bai was an influential courtesan of the Deccan; the Nizam, ruler of Hyderabad, appointed her to the omarah (the highest nobility), and as a close affiliate at the court, she was discussed on state policies and accomplished assigned diplomatic engagements.
+Mah Laqa Bai was an influential tawaif of the Deccan; the Nizam, ruler of Hyderabad, appointed her to the omarah (the highest nobility), and as a close affiliate at the court, she was discussed on state policies and accomplished assigned diplomatic engagements.
 An expert in spear throwing, tent pegging and archery, she accompanied Nizam II in three battles, hunting expeditions and camping.
 She moved in palanquin with guards and drummers announcing her arrival.

 In 2010, her memorial in Hyderabad, which houses her tomb, caravanserai and a mosque, was restored using funds donated by the Federal government of the United States.